AI YoungBoy

-AI YoungBoy is the seventh mixtape by American rapper YoungBoy Never Broke Again.
+AI YoungBoy is the seventh solo mixtape by American rapper YoungBoy Never Broke Again.
 It was released on August 4, 2017, by Never Broke Again, distributed by Atlantic Records, serving as his first commercial release with Atlantic.
 The mixtape features guest appearances from Peewee Longway and Yo Gotti.
-The mixtape also features production from Dubba-AA, DJ Swift, CashMoneyAP, DJ Shawdi P and Nard & B, among others.
+The mixtape also features production from Dubba-AA, DJ Swift, CashMoneyAP, DJ Shawdi P, and Nard & B, among others.
 The mixtape peaked at number 24 on the US Billboard 200, making YoungBoy's first entry on the chart.

 The mixtape was supported by two singles: "Untouchable" and "No Smoke".

 A sequel was released on October 11, 2019.

 Promotion

 Singles

 The lead single from the mixtape, "Untouchable", was released on May 30, 2017, with the accompanied music video.
 The song was produced by D. Brooks Exclusive.

 The second single and final single from the mixtape, "No Smoke", was released on August 3, 2017, with the accompanied music video, before the mixtape was released.
 The song was produced by DJ Chose.